stellar/java-stellar-anchor-sdk/docs/01 - Running & Configuring the Application/A - Running & Configuring the Application.md

 #### Anchor Platform Configuration

-Update configuration file of Kotlin Reference Server to use `custody` deposit info generator type for SEP-24 and SEP-31.
+Update the configuration file of the Anchor Platform to use `custody` deposit info generator type for SEP-24 and SEP-31.

 ```yaml
 sep24:
   # Used to choose how the SEP-24 deposit information (deposit address, memo and memo type) will be generated